1fpsvideo/1fps/README.md

 1fps Client is a Go application that captures screenshots, encrypts them, and uploads them to the server at 1 frame per second (fps).
 It also includes real-time cursor position tracking.

+## Download

+Pre-built binaries for Linux, Windows, and macOS are available from the [Releases page](https://github.com/1fpsvideo/1fps/releases).

 ## Features

 - Screen capture at 1 fps